Mathematicians explain why predictive algorithms still won’t get you a perfect March Madness bracket

 Algorithms get us closer—but no cigar

 From quintillion to billion is still orders of magnitude greater.
 Predictive algorithms can achieve this by analyzing a range of statistics.
-For a game between Duke and Kansas, it could consider how often Duke wins against Kansas, how big the score difference is, how many games Duke has won all season, how many it won consecutively leading up to this match (a hot streak), whether players are injured, the coach’s track record, how often 2 seeds (Duke) defeat 1 seeds (Kansas), and millions of other factors of increasing complexity, down to early-game three-point baskets and late-game free-throw percentages.
+For a game between Duke and Kansas, it could consider how often Duke wins against Kansas, how big the score difference is, how many games Duke has won all season, how many it won consecutively leading up to this match (a hot streak), whether star players are injured, the coach’s track record, how often 2 seeds (Duke) defeat 1 seeds (Kansas), and millions of other factors of increasing complexity, down to early-game three-point blocks and late-game free-throw percentages.
 And each of these factors is adjusted for importance.

 The feats these models can accomplish have grown massively in just the past few years, Mark Ward, a statistics professor at Purdue and director of the data science-focused Data Mine, tells Fast Company.
 They can now trawl information from newspapers, social media, or Wikipedia to glean insights better than humans: “It’s able to discern things that you and I may think are just qualitative—not hard numbers, not quantitative information—but it’s able to garner whether written sentences are favorable for a team because of the way they’ve been trained.”